SeSame: Simple, Easy 3D Object Detection with Point-Wise Semantics: Related Works

-\textbf{3D semantic segmentation.} Originated from the PointNet series\cite{PointNet,PointNet++}; they are for indoor space, limiting their ability to extract semantic features from outdoor driving environments which have diverse density contexts.
-Thus, 3D semantic segmentation based on the 2D semantic segmentation is proposed to guarantee semantic features from point cloud.
-SqueezeSeg\cite{SqueezeSeg} and PointSeg\cite{PointSeg}, inspried by \cite{SqueezeNet}, utilize spherical projection to convert point cloud into range-view image, apply 2D semantic segmentation, and then map the result back to the point cloud.
+To fully understand the driving scenario in autonomous driving, precise semantic segmentation is required.
+Depending on camera and LiDAR, semantic segmentation can be divided into 2D semantic segmentation at the pixel-wise level and 3D semantic segmentation at the point-wise level\cite{survey:semantic-segmentation}.
+The tasks perform multi-class classification on pixels and points that constitute image and point cloud, respectively.
+Originated from the PointNet series\cite{PointNet,PointNet++}; they are for indoor space, limiting their ability to extract semantic features from outdoor driving environments which have diverse density contexts.
+Thus, other methods are proposed to guarantee semantic features from point cloud.
+Inspired by \cite{FCN, UNet, SqueezeNet}, SqueezeSeg\cite{SqueezeSeg} and PointSeg\cite{PointSeg} utilize spherical projection to convert point cloud into range-view image, apply 2D semantic segmentation, and then map the result back to the point cloud.
 However, spherical projection has the drawback of causing loss or distortion of semantic information from the camera and geometric information from the point cloud.
-Z.Zhuang \etal\cite{PMF} address this limitation with two-stream network(TSNet) and perspective projection.
-The TSNet takes as input image and point cloud projected with calibration matrix, returning a probabilistic semantic map and minimizing the perception-aware loss defined between them.
-Nevertheless, similar to \cref{fig:sem_seg_difference}, this method is sensitive to the calibration, and its slight variations can significantly affect the results\cite{TransFusion}.
-Inspired by \cite{UNet}, Y.Zhang \etal\cite{PolarNet} proposed BEV projection method to project point cloud onto a 2D grid.
-Unlike voxelization defined in Cartesian coordinate\cite{VoxelNet}, this applies a polar coordinate system to encode point clouds.
+Z.Zhuang \etal \cite{PMF} address this limitation with two-stream network and perspective projection.
+Nevertheless, similar to \cref{fig:sem_seg_difference}, this method is sensitive to the calibration, thus its slight variations can significantly affect the results\cite{TransFusion}.
+On the other hand, inspired by \cite{UNet}, Y.Zhang \etal\cite{PolarNet} propose BEV projection method to project point cloud onto a 2D grid.
+Unlike voxelization defined in Cartesian coordinate\cite{VoxelNet}, this uses Polar coordinate system to encode point clouds.
 However, this method also cannot fully preserve geometric information because it projects 3D point clouds into 2D space.
+Cylinder3D\cite{Cylinder3D}, instead of other projection methods, converts point clouds defined in Cartesian coordinate into Cylindrical coordinate, considering the sparsity of point cloud.
+Its asymmetrical residual block considers the characteristic of many objects in autonomous driving scenes being cuboid-shaped.
+And the dimension-decomposition considers various contexts that point clouds represent in outdoor spaces with different densities.
+To reflect these high-rank contexts, they are divided according to context, enabling a LiDAR semantic segmentation that fully understands high-rank contexts with low computation cost.
+For this reason, we select Cylinder3D\cite{Cylinder3D} to extract the semantic information for 3D detectors.